gcapes/instructor-training-slides/08-motivation.md

 - Think back to a time when you were demotivated as a student (or when you demotivated a student).
 - Pair up with your neighbour and discuss what could have been done differently in the situation to make it not demotivating.
-- Share your story in the Etherpad.
+- Share your story in the shared document.

 This exercise should take about 5 minutes.